deepmodeling/APEX/README.md

   }
   ```

 ### 3.2.
-Submittion command
+Submittion Command
-APEX will submit a type of workflow on each invocation of command with format of `apex [file_names] [--optional_argument]`.
-By the type of parameter file user indicate, APEX will automatically determine the type of workflow and calculation method to adopt.
-User can also further specify the type via optional argument.
-Here is a list of command examples for tree type of workflow submittion:
+APEX will execute a specific workflow upon each invocation of the command in the format: `apex [file_names] [--optional_argument]`.
+The type of workflow and calculation method will be automatically determined by APEX based on the parameter file provided by the user.
+Additionally, users can specify the workflow type through an optional argument.
+The following are command examples for submitting three types of workflows:

 * `relaxtion` workflow:
   ```shell
   apex relaxation.json